chrilley/webbapp-api/README.md

 ## Assignment Setup
 > My small API exists as the main MVC project
 >
-> Client Interface exists within the wwwwroot folder as static files emulating an external site calling my API.
+> Client Interface exists within the wwwroot folder as static files emulating an external site calling my API.
 >
 > And NASA graciously provides their API at their own expense.